ONLINE SUPPLEMENT - Beyond sex differences in mean: meta-analysis of differences in skewness, kurtosis, and correlation

 3 Content

-In this online material, we will show how to (1) calculate our newly proposed effect sizes (\(\Delta sk\), \(\Delta ku\), \(\Delta Zr\)) and (2) exemplify their use with data from the International Mouse Phenotyping Consortium.
+In this online material, we provide details on the simulations we ran to evaluate the effectiveness of our proposed effect size statistics (and their associated sampling error).
+We also show how to (1) calculate our newly proposed effect sizes (\(\Delta sk\), \(\Delta ku\), \(\Delta Zr\)) and (2) exemplify their use with data from the International Mouse Phenotyping Consortium.

 4 Prerequisites